The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect.

 </BODY>

 NOTE: The NVDA license is free.
-The JAWS license is not, but the kind folks at Freedom Scientific allow developers and testers to trst in JAWS in developer modes for 40 minutes at a time without a license.
+The JAWS license is not, but the kind folks at Freedom Scientific allow developers and testers to test in JAWS in developer mode for 40 minutes at a time without a license.

 Screen Reader Function | JAWS Command | NVDA Command |